Skip to main content

 Tips for Remembering the Theorems

 Group them by theme.
-Theorems 1, 2, and 3 are all about angles at the circumference.
-Theorem 4 is about cyclic quadrilaterals.
+Theorems 1, 2, and 3 deal with angles at the circumference.
+Theorem 4 covers cyclic quadrilaterals.
 Theorems 5, 6, and 7 involve tangents.
 Theorem 8 is about chords.
-Thinking in groups makes them easier to recall.
+Groups stick better than lists.

 Use keywords.
-When you see a tangent in a diagram, immediately think “90 degrees to the radius” and “alternate segment.”
-When you see a quadrilateral inscribed in a circle, think “opposite angles add to 180.”
-When you see the diameter, think “angle in a semicircle is 90.”
+See a tangent?
+Think “90 degrees to the radius” and “alternate segment.”
+See a quadrilateral inscribed in a circle?
+Think “opposite angles add to 180.”
+See the diameter?
+Think “angle in a semicircle is 90.”

 Practise identifying theorems from diagrams.
-The hardest part of circle theorem questions is recognising which theorem applies.
-Work through as many past paper questions as you can, and for each one, write down which theorem you used and why.
-After 20 or 30 questions, spotting them becomes second nature.
+The hardest part is recognising which theorem applies.
+Work through past paper questions.
+For each one, write down which theorem you used and why.
+After 20 or 30 questions, spotting them becomes automatic.

 Common Exam Mistakes

 Confusing the alternate segment theorem with other angle rules.
-The alternate segment theorem specifically involves a tangent and a chord.
-Do not apply it to situations involving only chords or only secants.
+This theorem specifically involves a tangent and a chord.
+Don’t apply it when you’ve only got chords or secants.

-Forgetting that the angle in a semicircle theorem requires a diameter.
-If the longest side of the triangle is not a diameter, this theorem does not apply.
-Always check that the line passes through the centre.
+Forgetting that the semicircle theorem requires a diameter.
+If the longest side of the triangle doesn’t pass through the centre, this theorem doesn’t apply.
+Check every time.

 Misidentifying cyclic quadrilaterals.
-A quadrilateral is only cyclic if all four vertices lie on the circumference of the circle.
-If one vertex is at the centre, it is not a cyclic quadrilateral, and Theorem 4 does not apply.
+All four vertices must lie on the circumference.
+If one vertex is at the centre, it’s not a cyclic quadrilateral, and Theorem 4 doesn’t apply.

 Exam Technique

-Always mark right angles on your diagram when you spot tangent-radius situations or angles in semicircles.
-Fill in as many angles as you can before you start writing your answer.
-Often, circle theorem questions require two or three steps, using different theorems in sequence.
+Mark right angles on your diagram the moment you spot tangent-radius situations or angles in semicircles.
+Fill in as many angles as you can before writing your answer.
+Circle theorem questions often need two or three steps, chaining different theorems together.

 If a question asks you to prove a result, state each theorem explicitly and show every intermediate angle.
-Examiners award marks for each correct step and reason, so be thorough rather than rushing to the final answer.
+Examiners award marks for each correct step and reason — be thorough rather than rushing to the final answer.

 Ready to practise?
 Try GCSE Maths questions on UpGrades to find and fix your weak spots.

-For structured revision on GCSE Maths topics including circle theorems, algebra, and trigonometry, UpGrades generates practice questions that match your current level and help you build confidence for exam day.
+For structured revision on GCSE Maths topics including circle theorems, algebra, and trigonometry, UpGrades generates practice questions matched to your current level.

 Related Guides